neorning97/Master-s-thesis/scripts/gene_expression/DE_volcano/README.md

 by -log10(padj) prioritises the most reproducible signals.

 **Why use GTF coordinates in script 17 rather than the distance table?**
-Using genomic coordinates is more transparent — any examiner can verify which genes are included by checking the coordinates against the BED files.
+Using genomic coordinates is more transparent, any examiner can verify which genes are included by checking the coordinates against the BED files.
 It also allows the two reciprocal derivatives of t(3;17) to be analysed independently, which would not be possible with the combined distance table.